chayanforyou/Remote-Control-Switch/README.md

 * Phase angle speed control for AC fans with (0-9) 10 steps.
 * Two lights can be turn on or off.
 * The LED indicates the status of the IR receiver.
-* Remote control with NEC format cheap remote.
+* Remote control with SONY/NEC format cheap remote.
 * Microcontroller based design with mimimum external components.
 * Transformer-less power supply.
 * EEPROM options.
 So, whenever the Main power goes off, the MCU will check the EEPROM data which has the appliances status.